 Your online evaluation should include detailed comments to the author describing any shortcomings of the paper and recommending changes that will address these shortcomings.
-If the reviewer wishes to mark up the PDF copy of the paper in order to illustrate to the author the recommendations for improvement, the marked up paper will need to be uploaded to the editorial manager.
-Reviewer are requested to remain anonymous.
-Additionally, the reviewer must make a recommendation to the editors on the evaluation form indicating if the paper is 1) acceptable as is; 2) acceptable with minor mandatory changes 3) needs to be revised, or 4) should be declined.
+If the reviewer wishes to mark up the PDF copy of the paper in order to illustrate to the author the recommendations for improvement, the marked-up paper will need to be uploaded to the editorial manager.
+Reviewer are requested to remain anonymous (see confidentiality below).
+Additionally, the reviewer must make a recommendation to the editors on the evaluation form indicating if the paper is 1) acceptable as is 2) acceptable with minor mandatory changes 3) needs to be revised, or 4) should be declined.
+Should a reviewer suggest a "decline", the decision needs to be supported with strong arguments and data and should include a detailed list of comments explaining the deficiencies of the paper.
+A "decline" recommendation without supporting comments will not be considered by the Journal, and the respective review will be replaced with a more qualitative evaluation of the manuscript in question.